 For department transfers – When a cardholder is transferring to another department it is very important the cardholder stop using the card as soon as possible.
 The current (old) department should request the card be suspended pending the transfer.
 This will prevent charges being charged to the wrong department.
 The new department must request the card be transferred to their department by submitting an updated PCard Application.

 For proxies – Access for proxies needs to be removed to prevent them from approving charges they are no longer authorized to process.

 The University’s policy is that all PCard transactions are to be approved in 15 calendar days or less.

 There is not a “daily spending limit”.
 PCards have a single transaction limit and a cycle limit.
 Contact the PCard Team if you are unsure what your limits are.

 Yes, whenever possible.
-It is best to buy from University or State contracted vendors via myUF Market because they offer better pricing and/or additional services such as extended warranties.
+It is best to buy from University or State contracted vendors via myUF Marketplace because they offer better pricing and/or additional services such as extended warranties.
 However, if an item is not available from a contract vendor or you find a lower price you may make the purchase from another vendor.

 Each cardholder must have at least 2 approvers, a primary and a backup.
 If an approver leaves a department another must be assigned ASAP.
-Submit a Verifier/Approver Profile form to make proxy changes.
+Submit a Reconciler/Approver Profile form to make proxy changes.